Olament/gDHT/README.md

 ## Getting Started

-The nginx server is bound to domain guo.sh by default.
+The nginx server is bound to `YOURDOMAIN.COM` by default.
 If you want to host your own torrent search engine, your can change Nginx's environment variable `URL` in `docker-compose.yml`.

 The security features of the `ElasticSearch` is enabled by default.
 To ensure that `crawler` and `web` function normally, you need to create two user: *web* and *crawler*.
 Notice that *crawler* must have permission to write and read index and *web* must have permission to read index.
 Once you created those two users, you can pass the username and password to Golang `crawler` via the environment variables in `docker-compose.yml`.
 For user *web*, the password is hard-coded as *password* in the source code.